Similar case studies Education & science buildings

 ArcelorMittal technical advisory as an answer to special requirements

 To implement this idea within the established budget, the architect consulted industry specialists at Arval from ArcelorMittal, a collaboration that lasted throughout the duration of the project.

 The alternative and more cost-effective solution was to use a standard roof structure with continuous sandwich panels onto which the coloured elements are overlaid.
-The sandwich panels (Ondatherm 1001, 120 mm thick, from Arval from ArcelorMittal) were manufactured in only two different shades of green (similar to RAL 6011 and RAL 6005) thus providing some 1000 square metres as a base colour for the aforementioned "field of flowers".
+The sandwich panels (Ondatherm 1001 of 120 mm thickness from Arval from ArcelorMittal) were manufactured in only two different shades of green (similar to RAL 6011 and RAL 6005) thus providing some 1000 square metres as a base colour for the aforementioned 'field of flowers'.
 The 635 colour elements mounted on this base were manufactured in 600 x 1000 mm plates, also from ArcelorMittal, which were then individually coated.

 Klaus von Bock, Architekturbüro von Bock